jeff-hykin/json_fix/README.md

 # What is this?

-A pip module that let you define a `__json__` method, and has that method magically work with the built-in json module.
+A pip module that let you define a `__json__` method, that works like the `toJSON` from JavaScript. (e.g. it magically gets called whenever someone does `json.dumps(your_object)`)

-From a technical perspective, its a patch to the built-in python `json` object that allows classes to specify how they should be serialized.
+From a technical perspective, this module is a patch to the built-in python `json` object that allows classes to specify how they should be serialized.

 # Why?